 The Minister of Aircraft production Lord Beaverbrook encouraged citizens to hand over their aluminium pots and pans to build aircraft - A war on waste was declared.

 PICTURE: Boys helping to do their bit for aircraft production

-With this drive for the salvaging of household goods, many songs designed to keep up morale, were written - one such salvage song went;
+With this drive for the salvaging of household goods, many songs designed to keep up morale, were written with one such salvage song displayed to here